GabrielHGobi/ces41-c-minus-compiler/README.md

 There's a line number tracking while processing tokens (incremented in each "newline" pattern match).
 For comment processing (`/* comments come like this */`), we implemented a finite state machine to ensure that file will be scanned only after the comment is closed by a `*/`, i.e. everything inside is ignored.
 In this implementation, if the comment isn't closed, all characters after an comment opening will be considered as a comment, and no error will be raised.
 If some character or string matches none of the allowed patterns, it will be treated as error, and scan continues.

 When running the scanner, the result is printed to standart output (`stdout`).
 It mainly consists of the program lines (numbered) followed by the tokens and it's lexeme (if not a reserved word or symbol).
-Next, we provide the scanning result for mdc example program.
+Next, we provide the scanning result for mdc example program, and for a program with invalid character.

 ```
 C- COMPILATION: examples/mdc.cm